matt16749/express-js-framework/README.md

 ## Runbook
 `npm run watch`: Will hot reload everything in /src and /public.
-Review nodemon.json for more config
+Review nodemon.json for more config open new tab in chrome, navigate to chrome://inspect and choose either open dedicated DevTools for Node or Remote Target

 ## Guidelines
 [JSON API](https://jsonapi.org/)